snepar/onlyfans-event-publisher/readme.md

-# GPU Temperature Publisher
+# OnlyFans Event Publisher

-A Go application that simulates and publishes GPU temperature readings to Redpanda.
+A Go application that simulates and publishes Only Fans Events to Redpanda.

 ## Features

-- Simulates temperature readings from multiple GPU devices
 - Configurable simulation parameters (number of devices, interval, abnormal temperature probability)
 - Publishes readings to Redpanda using the franz-go client
 - Docker and docker-compose support for easy deployment